kaiaie/Backdrop/README.md

 hex triplet of the form #rrggbb as an argument.
 If run from Explorer, it will present a standard colour picker.

+Clicking on the backdrop window with the left mouse button or pressing ESC will close it.

 ## Caveats